Keith Ellison: Democrats Will Take Back the House and the Senate in 2018

 You better believe I’m worried about it.
 I’m worried about it, but I think we can win.
 It depends on us mobilizing mass numbers of Americans all over this country to say no you’re not going to starve our government and cut all our important services.

-Foran: There was a lot of grassroots mobilization in response to Republican efforts to repeal the Affordable Care Act, but healthcare is such a visceral thing.
+Foran: There was a lot of grassroots mobilization in response to Republican efforts to repeal the Affordable Care Act, but health care is such a visceral thing.
 Do you think it’ll be harder to mobilize that kind of engagement for taxes?

 Ellison: Yes, I do but I think we can certainly do it.